- Nature & Wildlife

 Find more accommodation options to stay in Sharm El Sheikh.

-The resort of El Gouna, 21km (13 miles) north of Hurghada, is Egypt’s most luxurious purpose-built holiday village to date.
+The resort of El Gouna, 13 miles (21km) north of Hurghada, is Egypt’s most luxurious purpose-built vacation village to date.
 It all centres on the biscuit-brown, sun-bed-sprinkled sands here, each lapped by slow-moving translucent waves.
 Expect everything from shade umbrellas and fresh towel services here as it's also home to a number of exclusive five-star resorts.

 Find more accommodation options to stay in Hurghada.

-Nuweiba is 75km (45 miles) further north of Dahab and is a slightly superior resort (although cheap accommodation in beachside reed huts and relaxed alfresco cafés can be also found in Tarabin to the north).
+Nuweiba is 45 miles (75km) further north of Dahab and is a slightly superior resort (although cheap accommodations in beachside reed huts and relaxed alfresco cafés can be also found in Tarabin to the north).

-With motorway-wide sand-and-shingle bays and dazzling reefs busy with darting fish, Nuweiba is popular, particularly with Jordanian tourists who arrive via ferry from Aqaba.
+With motorway-wide sand-and-shingle bays and dazzling reefs busy with darting fish, Nuweiba is one of the most popular Egypt beaches, particularly with Jordanian tourists who arrive via ferry from Aqaba.
 But bookmarked by the Sinai mountains and with the Gulf of Aqaba rolled out like a bright-blue carpet, who can blame them?

 Find more accommodation options to stay in Nuweiba.